Dental Implants Rocky Hill

 Once the surgery is over, your implants will gradually fuse with your jaw.
 That process, known as osseointegration, takes 4-6 months and keeps the prosthetics in place.
 As such, you need to avoid actions that would disrupt it.
 Otherwise, the implants could fail early.

-Towards the tail end of osseointegration, you’ll need minor surgery to place abutments on the post(s).
+Toward the tail end of osseointegration, you’ll need minor surgery to place abutments on the post(s).
 These metal connectors will secure the tooth-like part of your implant(s).
 Your final restorations are crafted from dental impressions as you heal from that follow-up.

 Delivery of Dental Implant Restoration(s)

-Implant treatment concludes with receiving your final restoration.
+Dental implant treatment concludes with receiving your final restoration.
 Depending on the number of teeth lost, this prosthetic might be a crown, bridge, or denture.

 Fortunately, placing this last piece isn’t hard.
 After cementing it in place, our team will make final adjustments to ensure your bite is comfy.
 You’ll then be ready to go out into the world!